 Get out of the cold for a few hours, and indulge in an afternoon admiring the galleries and exhibitions of the Musée National des Beaux-Arts de Québec.
-Until January 6, 2019 catch their exclusive Marcel Barbeau. – In Motion exhibition.
-The show explores the artist’s contributions – driven by curiosity, exploration and innovation – to the contemporary art scene since the 1940s.
+Until January 9th, 2022 catch their exclusive Lemoyne – Offside exhibition.
+The show explores the pop artist’s contributions to the liberalization of Quebec’s art scene during the 1960’s.
 Elsewhere in the gallery you’ll find the museum’s fresh displays of its permanent collection.
-Prominent Quebec artists can be seen throughout, such as in the exhibition Where Do We Come From?
-What Are We?
-Where Are We Going? which presents an exploration identity and history until November 2019. website
+Prominent Quebec artists can be seen throughout including impressive Inuit Sculptures from the talented Manasie Akpaliapik. website

 15. Warm up around Oncle Antoine’s famous French Onion Soup